Keylime Interactive

 Crazy 8's Workshop

-Each member of the team took one gap that we found earlier in our research synthesis and drew one sketch per minute for 8 minutes.
-We ended with 64 sketches and ideas to talk about.
-After sharing, we put our sketches on our FigJam and voted via star stickers on the ideas/sketches that we determined the best.
+Each member of the team took a gap and drew one sketch per minute for 8 minutes.
+We put our sketches on our FigJam and voted via star stickers on the ideas/sketches that we determined the best.
+Three of my sketches were chosen.

 Taking our low-fi sketches, we looked for feedback through value proposition and usability testing.
-We iterated our sketches into wireframes and to mid-fidelity prototypes.
+Sketches were translated into wireframes and to mid-fidelity prototypes.

 Guiding Question